Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

 If you must keep Blue Chalksticks indoors in winter, a south-facing window is best.

-If you are unable to give the plant ample sunlight, you will need to supplement with fluorescent lights for about sixteen hours a day.
+If you are unable to give the plant ample sunlight, you will need to supplement with a fluorescent grow light for about sixteen hours a day.

 Place the lights close to the plant.